Strategy

 LMI-107, together with its proprietary dosage form, will be developed to meet the requirements of women undergoing cancer therapy to address vasomotor symptoms (VMS), indicated by debilitating hot flashes and night sweats.
 As there is no FDA-approved treatment for emergent VMS in cancer therapy, LMI-107 may represent a highly valuable asset for Big Pharma partners.
 The product profile is uniquely differentiated and positioned to help a vulnerable population.
 Beyond VMS, caused by endocrine therapy, cluster analysis shows that pain and depression are often present, driving many women to discontinue potentially life-saving medications.

-PROBLEM
+THE PROBLEM

 Team History - Repurposing